opeyemi24/dare.io-pbl/Project 9.md

 Step 4  Configured jenkins to copy files to NFS server via ssh

- Now we have our artifacts saved locally on Jenkins server, the next step is to copy them to our /mnt/apps directory in the NFS server
+ Now we have our artifacts saved locally on Jenkins server, the next step is to copy them to our /mnt/apps directory in the NFS server.

- On main dashboard selected "Manage Jenkins" and choose "Configure System" menu item.

- Scrolled down to Publish over SSH plugin configuration section and configure it to be able to connect to your NFS server

-1. Installed "Publish Over SSH" plugin.
+1. Installed "Publish Over SSH" plugin :

-   On main dashboard select "Manage Jenkins" and choose "Manage Plugins" menu item
+   On main dashboard selected "Manage Jenkins" and choose "Manage Plugins" menu item

-   On "Available" tab search for "Publish Over SSH" plugin and install it
+   On "Available" tab searched for "Publish Over SSH" plugin and installed it

  ![Capture 30 publish over ssh](https://user-images.githubusercontent.com/92916632/158681272-dac142c6-8728-47a0-bcae-abb8e95b3eb7.PNG)